tripy/proxyweb/README.md

 #### Let's setup the ProxySQL cluster:

-Run the following on the  [proxysql_donor](http://127.0.0.1:5000/proxysql_donor/main/global_variables/) first THEN run these on the [proxysql_satellite](http://127.0.0.1:5000/proxysql_satellite/main/global_variables/).
+Run the following on the  [proxysql_donor](http://127.0.0.1:5000/proxysql_donor/main/global_variables/) first THEN on the [proxysql_satellite](http://127.0.0.1:5000/proxysql_satellite/main/global_variables/).
-The order is important as one the 'satellite' node will start syncing the configs it will also pull the proxysql_servers list.
+The order is important as the 'satellite' node will start syncing the configs and it will also pull the runtime_proxysql_servers table.
 ```
 UPDATE global_variables SET variable_value='radmin' WHERE variable_name = 'admin-cluster_username';
 UPDATE global_variables SET variable_value='radmin' WHERE variable_name = 'admin-cluster_password';